ThrownFran/nestednavigationsample/README.md

 - One app-wide NavHost (Home, Search, Settings)
 - A Settings graph with 3 tabs (General, Account, About)
 - Independent back stacks per tab with save/restore when switching
-- Clean tab re-select behavior (tap current tab = pop to that tab’s root)
+- Clean tab re-select behavior (tap current tab = pop to that tab’s Main)
 - Built-in deep links to open Settings, tabs, and details

 ## Navigation overview